Search results

 • Secure Data Access: Ensures tamper-proof, row-level security for user-specific data.

-• Dynamic Personalization: Restricts data access based on user roles, departments, or tenants.
+• Dynamic Personalization: Restrict data access based on user roles, departments, or tenants.

-• Multi-Tenant Efficiency: Uses a single dashboard template across multiple tenants with different databases.
+• Multi-Tenant Efficiency: Reuse a single dashboard template across multiple tenants with different databases.